 That being said, I’ll admit I was squeeing like a tween at the riot of pretties on Memaloose Hills Trail last week.

-[Full disclosure: I was so enamored with this place, I went back on Friday, too, so this is actually a photographic two-fer but I ain’t tellin’ which ones are which and that will be the closest I ever come to mismatched throw pillows.
-Vomit.]The weather was perfect and the location pristine.For a hiker, rolling up to a cool, calm trailhead parking lot at dawn and seeing a completely empty expanse of gravel to choose from is a level of bliss on par with finding the public restroom empty and recently serviced.
-(It’s those giant white rolls of virgin toilet paper that put it over the top.)
-The forecast was for clear skies and climbing mercury, so I dressed in layers: body lotion, sunscreen, and insect repellent.
-It’s the perfect foundation to start a nice, filthy skin butter later on when you add the sweat and trail dust.Being the first hiker of the day carries certain responsibilities.
+The thing about wildflowers in the Columbia Gorge is that you have to hit it juuust right.
+You’ve got to time it with all the precision of an Army Ranger sniper to find the sweet spot when the balsamroots are glowing yellow, the paintbrush is blazing red, and the world-famous lupines are dripping down the hills like two hundred cans of semi-gloss.
+Today was that day.For a solo hiker, rolling up to an empty trailhead parking lot at dawn is a level of bliss on par with finding a public restroom unoccupied and recently serviced.
+(It’s those giant virgin rolls of toilet paper that put it over the top.)
+The forecast predicted climbing mercury, so I dressed in layers: body lotion, sunscreen, and insect repellent.
+It’s the perfect foundation for a nice, filthy skin butter later when you add sweat and trail dust.Being the first hiker of the day carries certain responsibilities.
 You must sweep the entire length of the trail for cobwebs with your face while swearing.
 Also, you must set out in a jacket that looks psychotically inappropriate to everyone you pass on the way back down in the rising heat.
 Hey, they weren’t there for the nipple raising at dawn, they can just shut it.
-As trailblazer, you will enjoy silence and an unlimited selection of guaranteed private peeing spots, a combo more potent than kittens and Xanax.But the best part by far is the fauna–we’re talking Disneyesque levels of woodland creatures, here.I couldn’t have conjured a larger gathering if I smeared honey on my boobs and burst into “Whistle While You Work.”
-Okay, let’s move on.
+As trailblazer, you will enjoy silence and an unlimited selection of private peeing spots, a combo more soothing than kittens and Xanax, especially after that triple shot Americano on the drive up.I met these two right off.
+I had no idea Propertius Duskywing butterflies and ringneck snakes were homies.

 May 15 & 19, 2017